 This construction, along with the proof that it is nowhere differentiable, was first given by Weierstrass in a paper presented to the Königliche Akademie der Wissenschaften on 18 July 1872.

-To prove that it is nowhere differentiable, we consider an arbitrary point x \in {\mathbb R} and show that the function is not differentiable at that point.
+To prove that it is nowhere differentiable, we consider an arbitrary point and show that the function is not differentiable at that point.
 To do this, we construct two sequences of points xn and x'n which both converge to x, having the property that

 Naively it might be expected that a continuous function must have a derivative, or that the set of points where it is not differentiable should be "small" in some sense.
 According to Weierstrass in his paper, earlier mathematicians including Gauss had often assumed that this was true.
 This might be because it is difficult to draw or visualise a continuous function whose set of nondifferentiable points is something other than a finite set of points.
 Analogous results for better behaved classes of continuous functions do exist, for example the Lipschitz functions, whose set of non-differentiability points must be a Lebesgue null set (Rademacher's theorem).
 When we try to draw a general continuous function, we usually draw the graph of a function which is Lipschitz and has other nice properties.